AfricArxiv/community-engagement/user-interview.md

 How did you learn about AfricArXiv?

+What are the discoveries that have lead up to your current work?

+Why is your research important?
+What are the possible real world applications?

+What question or challenge were you setting out to address when you started this work?

+Why is your area of scientific discovery important (or relevant) for the ordinary citizen of the country where your research is based?

+What happens next in the process of discovery?

 What has changed since you uploaded your results to AfricArXiv?

 What outcomes would you like to see in future for your work/yourself by using the AfricArXiv platform?

+What kind of response have you gotten to your research / findings?

 Link/s to your accepted uploads and published work:
 - …